A theory of contemplation

-When selecting continuous mathematical functions that compute NOT, AND, OR, and XNOR, we may then seek any of those functions which produce the same \{0,1\} output values for any given \{0,1\} input values, and consider alternatives\footnote{We have found $X \oplus Y = min(|x+y|,1)$ to behave more accurately and less warped than $x+y-x\*y$.} to the definitions here as affecting the values produced between 0 and 1.
+When selecting continuous mathematical functions that compute NOT, AND, OR, and XNOR, we may then seek any of those functions that produce the same \{0,1\} output values for any given \{0,1\} input values, and consider alternatives\footnote{We have found $X \oplus Y = min(|x+y|,1)$ to behave more accurately than $x+y-x\*y$.} to the definitions here as affecting the values produced between 0 and 1.
 We analyze and observe the results.
 In particular, we examine the following:

 \begin{definition}

 \parbox{5cm}{

 $= (1 - X)$ } \parbox{6cm}{ The {\em complement} of a logical quantity produces a depiction of its lack of contribution to a whole truth. } \end{definition}